 Action is needed to protect our groundwater systems and save our local wetlands.

 Water sourced from Perth’s groundwater aquifers make up 70 per cent of all water used across the Perth and Mandurah region.
-This water is used to supply Perth’s Integrated Water Supply Scheme, for industry and horticulture, for irrigating almost all our recreational green spaces, and for watering our lawns and gardens through domestic garden bores.
+This water is used to supply Perth’s Integrated Water Supply Scheme for industry and horticulture, for irrigating almost all our recreational green spaces, and for watering our lawns and gardens through domestic garden bores.

-Groundwater is vital in supporting the health of our natural environment including the wetlands of Yellagonga and Beeliar Regional Parks; the Nowergup, Gnangara, Jandabup, Mariginiup and Forrestdale lakes, threatened banksia woodlands and the unique Yanchep cave systems.
+Groundwater is vital in supporting the health of our natural environment, including the wetlands of Yellagonga and Beeliar Regional Parks; the Nowergup, Gnangara, Jandabup, Mariginiup and Forrestdale lakes; threatened banksia woodlands; and the unique Yanchep cave systems.
 Groundwater also supports our urban wetlands and street trees, making our neighbourhoods more liveable and helping to reduce the urban heat island effect.

 Rebalancing the groundwater system would help recover wetlands impacted by declining groundwater levels, such as Loch McNess (Wagardu), in Yanchep National Park.

-Over the past two decades, State Government has contended with the impacts of climate change on our water resources.
+Over the past two decades, the State Government has contended with the impacts of climate change on our water resources.
 With less rainfall filling Perth’s dams since the mid-1970s, groundwater has helped make up the gap in Perth’s drinking water supply.
 This has provided the time needed to develop climate-independent water sources and now 45 per cent of water supplied to the Integrated Water Supply Scheme comes from desalinated seawater.
 The groundwater replenishment scheme, which recycles treated wastewater for later use, also contributes to our scheme water supply.

-The McGowan Government committed funding in the 2021-22 State Budget to a new seawater desalination plant to provide long-term security for Perth’s drinking water supplies.
+The State Government committed funding in the 2021-22 State Budget to a new seawater desalination plant to provide long-term security for Perth’s drinking water supplies.
 In addition, the Waterwise Perth Action Plan, released in October 2019, includes a range of measures to transition Perth to being a waterwise city by 2030, including working with groundwater users to increase water use efficiency.

-Draft Gnangara groundwater allocation plan
+Gnangara groundwater allocation plan